noproplem/defcon_openctf_2018/solenya/Solenya.md

 The name of the challenge, "Solenya", and the "pickle Rick" references could very likely be a hint about Pickle (https://docs.python.org/3/library/pickle.html), which is used to serialize python objects.
 Since the webpage runs Django this seems likely.
 Exploiting pickle to deserialize an object that gives code executin is a common trick (https://blog.nelhage.com/2011/03/exploiting-pickle/), so we basically just need to find out how to send some data that will be deserialzied by the website, then create and send our payload.

-After playing around with the login prompt we see that after a login attempt a huge POST request is mad eto /fingerprint:
+After playing around with the login prompt we see that after a login attempt a huge POST request is made to /fingerprint:

 ```
 POST /fingerprint/ HTTP/1.1